-- This is down from 39 bridges classified as structurally deficient in 2017.
+- This is from 51 bridges classified as structurally deficient in 2021.

 County | Year Built | Daily Crossings | Type of Bridge | Location |